thags/Chores/README.md

 - Use authentication to create users
 - Share chore list between users
 - Switch out of sqlite for prod (keep sqlite for dev?) (cloud solution for prod?)

+# Finished
+- Add a simple API for the chores db